personal finance | july 29, 2024

 Wide variety of investment strategies with greater allowances for underlying holdings variability and breadth within portfolios Wide variety of investment strategies but with more limitations on underlying holdings, which currently prevent some strategies from being offered as ETFs

 How Do I Buy?
 Can buy direct through a brokerage, a fund service, or a financial advisor/intermediary; also often available in retirement accounts like 401(k) plans Bought on an exchange through a brokerage account, similar to stocks.
-Generally not used in 401(k)s unless an “in plan” brokerage service is available
+Generally not used in 401(k)s unless an “in-plan” brokerage service is available

 2Brokerage fees may make this ineffective as an investment strategy.

-Note: For educational purposes only, not intended as investment or tax advice.
+Note: For educational purposes only; not intended as investment or tax advice.
 The table above is not a comprehensive list of investment vehicle features, benefits, or risks.
 Vehicle structures, portfolio strategies, investment objectives, and risks will vary.
 Consult your financial advisor or tax professional for more information.

 Call 1-800-225-5132 to request a prospectus or summary prospectus; each includes investment objectives, risks, fees, expenses, and other information you should read and consider carefully before investing.

-12022 Investment Company Fact Book (PDF).
+12024 Investment Company Fact Book (PDF).

-Diversification does not ensure a profit or protect against a loss.
+Diversification does not ensure a profit or protect against loss.
 Investments are subject to market risk, including possible loss of principal.

 Important Information